Arc diagrams on 3-manifold spines: Introduction

 \section{Introduction}

-Nearly a century after Reidemeister's foundational work, projections continue to play an essential role in link theory.
+Nearly a century after the foundational work of Reidemeister \cite{Reidemeister} and Alexander-Briggs \cite{AlexBriggs}, projections continue to play an essential role in link theory.
+Reidemeister-type moves have similarly been used to study objects other than links in the $3$-sphere, such as braids \cite{Artin}, immersed planar curves~\cite{Arnold, Titus}, links in thickened surfaces up to stabilisation (also known as virtual links) \cite{Kuperberg, Kauffman}, and braided ribbon tubes in $\R^4$ (welded braids) \cite{BrendleHatcher, FennRimanyiRourke}.These examples merely sample the broad body of related work in combinatorial topology.

 This paper introduces new techniques for studying links in arbitrary 3-manifolds via projections to 2-dimensional spines.
-Spines, which are widely employed in combinatorial topology, are distinguished by their universality: every compact orientable 3-manifold admits a spine, and the spine provides sufficient data to reconstruct the original manifold.
+Spines, which are widely employed in combinatorial topology, are distinguished by their universality: every compact orientable 3-manifold admits a spine, and typically the spine provides sufficient data to reconstruct the original manifold.
 Just as a knot in $\mathbb{R}^3$ is determined up to isotopy by its diagram on a plane of projection, we show that diagrams on spines determine knots in arbitrary 3-manifolds, and we prove an analogue of Reidemeister's Theorem relating the projections of isotopic knots.

 The choice to complicate the space where the projection lives allows us to greatly simplify the projection.
 This philosophy generalises work of Cromwell \cite{Cromwell1998} and Dynnikov \cite{DynnikovThreePage}, who studied crossingless projections of knots to a three-page book.
-We define a class of spines---namely, \emph{trivalent spines}---that includes all special spines, and show that for any such trivalent spine and any link $L$, there exists a link isotopic to $L$ whose projection to the spine has no crossings.
+We define a class of spines -- namely, \emph{trivalent spines} -- that generalises Matveev's special spines~\cite{Matveev}, and we show that for any such trivalent spine and any link $L$, there exists a link isotopic to $L$ whose projection to the spine has no crossings.
 Our main theorem establishes a set of combinatorial moves sufficient to relate any two crossingless diagrams of isotopic links on a fixed trivalent spine.

 \begin{unnumthm} Crossingless projections of isotopic links may be related by a sequence of Finger, Vertex, and Exchange moves.

 \end{unnumthm}

 We also discuss the connection between our combinatorial moves and Turaev's theory of shadows.
 Just as a spine determines a $3$-manifold, a spine decorated with certain labels determines a 4-manifold \cite{Turaev}.
 There are well established combinatorial moves on such {\it shadowed polyhedra} that preserve the associated 4-manifold up to PL homeomorphism, and we interpret our theorem about crossingless diagrams as a result about equivalence among a particular class of shadows.